 Dental care for children in Spain

-Under the Spanish health system, dental treatments are offered to children between the ages of 7 and 15 in the form of an annual check-up, and emergency treatments are offered to all ages.
+Under the Spanish health system, dental treatments are available to children between the ages of 7 and 15 in the form of an annual check-up, and emergency treatments are available to all ages.
 Annual check-ups typically cover fissure sealing, topical fluoride applications, mouth cleanings, and cavity fillings.
 However, each autonomous community in Spain has some variation in what it offers for children’s dental care.

 Private healthcare is a popular option when seeking dental care in Spain as it guarantees complete coverage, regardless of regional residency.